clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 #.
 Go through the Windows out-of-box-experience process.

 #.
-At this point, the ability to boot |CL| is lost because Windows is
+At this point, the ability to boot |CL| is lost because Windows is the
-   the default boot loader.
-See :ref:`recover-cl-bl` to restore the Clear Linux Systemd-Boot boot loader and add Windows to its boot menu.
+   default boot loader.
+See :ref:`recover-cl-bl` to restore the |CL|
+   Systemd-Boot boot loader and add Windows to its boot menu.

 Install Red Hat\* Enterprise Linux 7.4 Beta
 *******************************************